 “You want to meditate to experience the world that way, but more importantly, you want the world to experience you that way,” he explains.
 “So this has a far-reaching impact, far beyond the people who actually do it.”

-For more information on Access Meditation or upcoming free demos, click here.
+For more information on Access Meditation, click here.